beginner-corp/docs.begin.com/src/shared/docs/en/guides/vue.md

   }
 }
 ```
-Now let's navigate to `src/App.vue` to see how this HTTP function was being implemented into your app. `./App.vue` is our apps root component.
-Inside of the script tag you find an import of our HelloWorld component.
+Now let's navigate to `src/App.vue` to see how this HTTP function is being implemented into your app. `./App.vue` is our apps root component.
+Inside of the script tag you will find an import of our HelloWorld component.
 This component actually holds and displays the data from our Begin endpoint.
 As you can see below, `GET /api/` is fetched via async function.

 ```javascript
 // src/App.vue